 Gather Information – Reading and Research

-When you’re ready to write a children’s book, the best place to start is by gathering information through research and reading.
-In order to write a marketable picture book, you have to be familiar with the format and what is on the market today.
+When you’re ready to write a children’s book, start by gathering information through research and reading.
+In order to write a marketable picture book, you have to be familiar with the format and the market today.
 Step One…

 Read.
 A lot.